tosmartak/tosmartak/README.md

 ### 👋 Hi, I’m Tosin Harold Akingbemisilu

 - 👀 I am a big data wrangler, gathering and analyzing large sets of structured and unstructured data.
-I just enjoy the idea of making sense of data from different sources.
-- 💞️ I am currently doing a lot of projects to improve my skills and knowledge, so I welcome any form of collaboration.
+- 💞️ I totally love and enjoy the idea of making sense of data from different sources.

 #### 🌱 Outside of work, I enjoy:
 - 😅 hanging out with friends and making new connections